KYVENetwork/kyve-dlt/.github/Readme.md

   "required": ["_dlt_raw_id", "_dlt_extracted_at", "key", "value", "bundle_id"]
 }
 ```
-This schema is supported for all Tendermint pools (runtime: `@kyvejs/tendermint`).
+This schema is supported for all KYVE pools with an INTEGER as key (runtime: `@kyvejs/tendermint`, `@kyvejs/tendermint-bsync`, `@kyvejs/evm`).
 Instead of using the raw key, it converts it to
 a `height` as `integer`.

 ### TendermintPreprocessed